-“The real estate stakeholders should take actions in line with their economic, social and civic responsibilities that come along with their position as a major local economy player”
+“The real estate stakeholders should take action in line with their economic, social and civic responsibilities that come along with their position as a major local economy player”

 Image Credit: Shutterstock

-Real estate players should also anticipate customer behaviour changes and work out a new set of innovative products that will be in line with an ebullience in investor, customer and regulator expectations.
+Real estate players should also anticipate customer behavior changes and work out a new set of innovative products that will be in line with an ebullience in investor, customer and regulatory expectations.
 They must also establish a road map to embracing the transformative age and accelerate its execution.

 What kind of changes have you implemented at Medallion so far to address the new norms brought about by the coronavirus?